itsvivekghosh/automated-circuit-to-MAGIC-vlsi-using-eda-tool/README.md

 # Automated_Circuit_To_MAGIC_VLSI
-Project Name: Automated Circuit To MAGIC VLSI layout Using Open Source EDA Tools.
+Project Name: Automated Circuit To MAGIC VLSI layout Using Open Source EDA Tools by IIT Guwahati.<br>

-VLSI design flow includes system specifcation, architectural ddesign, functional & logic design, circuit design, physical design, fabrication, pacakging & testing, chip.
-In physical esign process like  layouting, routing, placement, etc are involved.
-This project aims to convert a circuit into its MAGIC Layout format.
-MAGIC software is a open source EDA tool which is used for making layout of circuit.
+This project aims to convert a circuit into its MAGIC Layout format using a circuit as an input.

+<h5>MAGIC software is a open source EDA tool which is used for making layout of circuit. </h5>

 Basically if we are representing a circuit into code format then using some coding algorithm we can implement its magic VLSI layout.
 So, here circuit netlist,design rules, librecell layout are used to generate output.

-Basic algorithm is :
+Working:

-Input files [Spice Netlist + Design Rules]   ----->   Librecell Layout as conversion tool    ----->    Output i.e layout [GDS,LEF,MAG]
+Input files [Spice Netlist + Design Rules]   ----->   Librecell Layout as Conversion tool    ----->    Output i.e Layout [GDS,LEF,MAG]

 We can generate spice netlist of any circuit using circuit design tools,open source EDA tools.
 Design rules are the rules which are associated with ƛ rule used in stick diagram, layout.
 Stick diagram represents layer information through color code.
 Layout consists of contacts, metal, polysilicon, etc. This layers are represented using color code in stick diagram.

-## Let's Start

-Steps Involved :
+__Steps Involved :__

-- Installing Python3, Ngspice, Z3 Solver
+- Installing Python3, Ngspice, Z3Spice
-- Creating a python virtual environment
+- Creating a python virtual environment using `py -m pip install --user virtualenv`
-- Installing librecell using git
+- Installing librecell using git (Git Link in the description)
-- Applying Conversion Commands
+- Applying Rules Commands
 - Installing MAGIC To see Layout

 ### Downloading Python3, Ngspice, Z3 Solver

-For ubuntu, using terminal we will download required tools.
+__For Ubuntu:__

 Command to install ngspice & install  is :
 ```
 sudo pacman -S install ngspice z3